-- Time tended to map int0 range - o +/- 24 hours from targeted Titan flyby: range=+/- 500,000 km - o +/- 5 hours from targeted Titan flyby: range=+/- 100,000km - o +/- 2 hours from targeted Titan flyby: range=+/- 42,000km - Titan observations outside the time of the targeted flyby fall into 4 categories - o Good lit viewing opportunities (usually one day away from a targeted flyby) - CIRS and ISS takes the lead on many of these.
+- Targeted Titan flybys are by far, our highest priority, and within each flyby, the time at closest approach (+/- 2 hours) is usually substantially higher priority. - Titan Interiors Science: RSS gravity flybys are key observations, although RADAR overlapping tracks from different flybys has become important.
+The super go-low flyby for MAG and RPWS is also key. - Titan Surface Science: High resolution surface observations (RADAR and VIMS) are the key observations and are usually part of a dual playback strategy - Atmospheres (lower altitude): Solar, Earth, and stellar occultations are the key observations but they are rare and hard to obtain.
+Since the Solar occultations can be recorded on the spacecraft, they are usually part of a dual playback strategy; Earth occultations, although just as rare, are recorded on the ground.
+Atmospheric observations near closest approach (like CIRS limb scans) are also of high interest - Atmospheres (higher altitude): INMS in situ observations are the key observation, but CAPS (heavy negative ion) observations are a close second. - Magnetospheres: The Dusk Quadrant was not well sampled during the prime mission, so the flybys in that quadrant were key for XM and XXM.
+Also, the Noon quadrant where the opportunity to observe Titan in the solar wind (if it happens) is rare. - One leg of the flyby is lit and the other unlit.
+Usually the lit leg has higher priority.
+Note: - +/- 24 hours from targeted Titan flyby: range=+/- 500,000 km - +/- 5 hours from targeted Titan flyby: range=+/- 100,000km - +/- 2 hours from targeted Titan flyby: range=+/- 42,000km - Titan observations outside the time of the targeted flyby fall into 4 categories - Good lit viewing opportunities (usually one day away from a targeted flyby) - CIRS and ISS takes the lead on many of these.
 Titan is usually < 1Mkm away.
-If it is the day after it is usually called a "caboose" and if it is the day before it is usually called an "engine" - o Filling gaps in the surface coverage not covered in the prime mission - ISS takes the lead on these; the observation requests have names like LDHEM (leading hemisphere) etc to indicate which gap they are trying to fill.
-These opportunities were a driver in selecting a final XXM tour. - Ocloud tracking requests, usually 10 hours to acquire a series of images to observe shorter-term temporal evolution of individual clouds (if present, of course) - ISS takes the lead on these, with observation request names like ISSCLOUD001.
-In XXM we went after many day long observation campaigns called Titan Exploration at Apoapsis (TEA) when we serindipioutously had many days of good lit viewing. - Titan Meterolgical Campaign - Three of the four ORS instrument participated in a coordinated approach and all three have observations at this time (VIMS is the only instrument not participating in XXM).
+If it is the day after it is usually called a "caboose" and if it is the day before it is usually called an "engine" - Filling gaps in the surface coverage not covered in the prime mission - ISS takes the lead on these; the observation requests have names like LDHEM (leading hemisphere) etc to indicate which gap they are trying to fill.
+These opportunities were a driver in selecting a final XXM tour. - Cloud tracking requests, usually 10 hours to acquire a series of images to observe shorter-term temporal evolution of individual clouds (if present, of course) - ISS takes the lead on these, with observation request names like ISSCLOUD001.
+In XXM many day long observation campaigns were executed called Titan Exploration at Apoapsis (TEA) when serindipioutously there was many days of good lit viewing. - Titan Meterolgical Campaign

+Three of the four ORS instrument participated in a coordinated approach and all three have observations at this time (VIMS is the only instrument not participating in XXM).
 The Titan Monitoring Campaign with its funny naming convention is usually easy to spot M90R3CLD330.